Jurph/redowl/README.md

 # design / TODO

 - Let user set up parameters of the game
-  - [c]heat should let you set the word to 'CHEAT'
+  - [c]anonical mode should let you use today's real Wordle word
   - [d]ebug mode should print the answer before playing [X]
   - [r]andom mode should not standardize the seed [X]
   - [s]eed should let users specify a seed [X]